ajwadtahmid/Apexlytics/README.md

 **Q: Do I need to create an account?**
 No. Just search for any public player by name or UID.

 ---

+## Known Limitations

+- **RP snapshots** — Only tracks if app is open and sync is completed.
+RP gains when app is closed are not captured.
+- **Legend stats** — Tracker names and values are as reported by the Apex Legends Status API; custom or seasonal tracker names may not be fully supported.
+- **Predator cutoff** — Updates each hour.
+Doesn't refresh automatically; manual refresh required to see latest cutoff.
+- **Offline player search** — If a player hasn't been searched before, their data won't be cached and you'll need internet to look them up.

+---